rajeshrinet/pystokes/docs/paper/paper.md

 gradient method, at a cost quadratic in the number of unknowns.
 From this solution, we can reconstruct the field and the flux on the boundary, use these to determine the fields in the bulk, and from there, compute derived quantities.
 These steps have been elaborated in several papers [@singh2015many; @singh2016crystallization; @singh2017fluctuation; @singh2018generalized; @singh2019competing; @bolitho2020] and we do not repeat them in detail here.

+The principal features that set this method apart are (a) the restriction of independent fluid and phoretic degrees of freedom to the particle boundaries
+(b) the freedom from grids, both in the bulk of the fluid and on the particle boundaries and (c) the ability to handle, within the same numerical framework, a wide variety of geometries and boundary conditions, including unbounded volumes, volumes bounded by plane walls or interfaces, periodic volumes and, indeed, any geometry-boundary condition combination for which the Green's functions of the governing equations are simply evaluated.

 PyStokes can be used to compute fluid flow on a given set of grid points